-I’ve experienced this moment countless times: it’s close to Halloween and being a “pop culture guy,” I’m asked for horror movie suggestions.
+I’ve experienced this moment countless times: It’s close to Halloween and being a “pop culture guy,” I’m asked for horror movie suggestions.
 Being the nice pop culture guy that I am, I’ll throw a few titles their way only to receive ungrateful, pointing fingers that say “that wasn’t scary.”
 But that’s the thing about “scary,” it’s entirely subjective.
-You’re sitting in a theatre, watching a scary scene and you’re holding your breath, but meanwhile, the guy to your left is yawning his ass off.
+You’re sitting in a theater, watching a scary scene and you’re holding your breath, but meanwhile, the guy to your left is yawning his ass off.

 Zodiac, “I do the posters myself”

 Actors: Mark Ruffalo, Robert Downey Jr., Anthony Edwards, Brian Cox

 Consider the elements here: This is a David Fincher flick about a true-to-life serial killer doing some serial killing shit (The Zodiac Killer), AND HE HASN’T BEEN CAUGHT.
 This is a very important distinction to take in as you head into this scene after a two-hour and 18 minute build up to where he potentially meets the murderer.

 When our stubborn clue-finding cartoonist with a cause, Jake Gyllenhaal, comes face-to-face with the perfectly ordinary co-worker of his current suspect, there’s a perfect blend of framing, in that dark-and-stormy-night sort of fashion that let’s audiences know that Gyllenhaal is alone in this scenario.
 It’s later when his potential killer reveals with a line, “I do the posters myself,” before inviting him down to a dark basement.
 Every viewer is thinking the same thing at this moment: Get the fuck out!

 Actors: Roy Scheider, Robert Shaw, Richard Dreyfuss, Lorraine Gary